 Interviews: 1971-1978 — transcripts, audio recordings, letters and notes

-Paul David Wilkin interviewed these elderly men and women who had contributed to the growth of the NWP’s modern educational system from its early days.
-(Most were interviewed in the NWP.)
+I (Paul David Wilkin) had many interviews with elderly men and women who contributed to the foundation and growth of the NWP’s modern educational system; almost all interviews were conducted within the NWP between 1971 – 1978.

-The page has about 24 pdf files of transcripts, plus notes and letters from almost all individuals.
+The page contains about 24 pdf files of transcripts, plus notes and letters from these individuals.
 Most important, the page also contains some actual audio recordings with seven individuals.
 All materials may be read and listened to by anyone for personal use.
 Click on the links.

 While living in the NWP as an UNZA Lecturer — as explained on another web page, “UNZA in the NWP: 1975-79” — I traveled throughout the province conducting and organizing seminars for the university.
 This provided me with wonderful chances to conduct these interviews.
 The interviews included over twenty Zambian elders as well as a few missionaries.
 In addition to full interviews, the last pdf file includes nine shorter conversations.
 In addition to these interviews, I conducted a few of the interviews overseas in the U.K. and the U.S.A.
 Actual audio recordings of a number of interviews are included.
 Users beware!
 The pdf scripts of some of these old notes and letters are very hard to read and a few of the audios are distorted!